ShaneKirkbride/BlazorCharting/README.md

 While the command is running:

-- The Razor Components UI and JSON endpoints bind to the default Kestrel ports (`http://localhost:5000`, `https://localhost:5001`).
+- The Razor Components UI and JSON endpoints bind to the development Kestrel ports (`http://localhost:5026`, `https://localhost:7118`).
 - The embedded ZeroMQ XSUB/XPUB proxy starts listening on `tcp://*:5556` / `tcp://*:5557` and background workers (broker, filter/store, TTL, and live subscriber services) begin processing.
 - LiteDB files (`data/measurements.db` and `data/diagnostics.db`) are created automatically the first time telemetry arrives.
 Leave this terminal open to keep the server online.